slateci/slateci.github.io/_posts/2021-05-05-metallb-on-chameleon.md

 ## Chameleon Setup

-To run a SLATE cluster on [Chameleon](https://www.chameleoncloud.org/), you must first have access to a Chameleon account, as well as be on an existing Chameleon project.
+To run a SLATE cluster with MetalLB on [Chameleon](https://www.chameleoncloud.org/), you must first have access to a Chameleon account, as well as be on an existing Chameleon project.
-The [Chameleon Getting Started Guide](https://chameleoncloud.readthedocs.io/en/latest/getting-started/index.html) contains lots of useful information about this.
+The [first blog post](https://slateci.io/blog/slate-on-chameleon.html) in this series outlines gaining Chameleon access.

 Once you have access to the Chameleon testbed, you will need to select a specific site to run your Chameleon experiment on.
+For this post, we are going to use the "KVM" site, which is slightly different than the sites used in the previous post; however, it can be accessed in the same fashion.

-The homepage for [Chameleon](https://www.chameleoncloud.org/) has a drop-down menu at the top titled "Experiment".
+On the [Chameleon](https://www.chameleoncloud.org/) homepage, navigate to the drop-down menu at the top titled "Experiment".

 Click this menu, and observe the options under "Sites".

-There are currently three sites that your experiment can be instantiated at.
-For installing a cluster on bare metal, which we will be doing in this post, select either "CHI@TACC" or "CHI@UC".
-Selecting either of these will bring you to the Chameleon portal specific to that site.
-Both sites' portals will be identical other than the resources they access.
+Select the "KVM" site, and you will be brought to the KVM portal page.

 ### Network Setup